MannmeetOrg/ai-agents-medium/README.md

 # README.md

-## 🤖 AI Blog Agent with Gemini Pro & Medium Automation
+## 🤖 AI Blog Agent with Gemini Flash & Medium Automation

-Automatically generate and publish blog articles on Medium using AI-generated content with Gemini Pro, topic ideas from Google Search, and Selenium automation.
+Automatically generate and publish blog articles on Medium using AI-generated content with **Gemini Flash** (fallback to Pro 2.5), topic ideas from Google Search, and Selenium automation.

 ---

 ## 🚀 Features
 - 🔍 Automatically select trending tech topics (DevOps, AI, Cloud, Microservices)
-- 🤖 Uses **Gemini Pro** (Google Generative AI) for idea refinement and blog generation
+- 🤖 Uses **Gemini Flash** (fallback to **Pro 2.5**) for idea refinement and blog generation
 - 🌐 Uses **SerpAPI** to search for blog ideas
 - ✍️ Publishes blogs to your **Medium.com** account using Selenium and saved cookies
 - 🛠️ Integrated with **GitHub Actions** to run as a CI/CD automation pipeline